DriveON: Emissions and safety inspection program

 Next steps for businesses and existing Motor Vehicle Inspection Stations to join DriveON:

-- Register to become an accredited DriveON Vehicle Inspection Centre
+- register to become an accredited DriveON Vehicle Inspection Centre

-- Purchase inspection equipment (tablet computer).
+- purchase inspection equipment (digital tablet)

 Online services for the DriveON program will be implemented in the coming months.
 Details will be provided here once they are finalized.

-Heavy diesel commercial motor vehicle on-board diagnostic non-communication exemption list
+Heavy-duty diesel commercial motor vehicle on-board diagnostic non-communication exemption list

 On-board diagnostic monitor readiness exemption list